kelseyhightower/pipeline/labs/hub-configuration-file.md

 ## Encrypt the Hub Configuration File and Upload to Google Cloud Storage

 In this section you will encrypt the hub configuration file using the [Google Key Management Service](https://cloud.google.com/kms) (KMS) and upload the encrypted file to a [Google Cloud Storage](https://cloud.google.com/storage) (GCS) bucket.
-Preforming these tasks will make the hub configuration file securely available to any automated build steps performed by Container Builder.
+Preforming these tasks will make the hub configuration file securely available to any automated build steps performed by Cloud Build.

 ### Create a KMS Keyring and Encryption Key